 Chemical Compatibility: Incompatible chemicals can severely damage the reactor MOC and also cause safety issues.
 It is recommended to check whether the chemical which is going to be used in the reactors are compatible with each other or not.

 Cost: Cost is another factor that we need to take into consideration.
 The Selected MOC of the reactor should be cost-effective.

-As we had discussed above, these are the points that we need to take into consideration while selecting reactors.
+As we discussed above, these are the points that we need to take into consideration while selecting reactors.

 We had discussed chemical compatibility above in short, let us discuss this point in detail.
 Selection of reactor of which type of MOC of the reactor is to be selected depends on the reaction mass pH.
 There are different types of MOC of reactors are available and among those, reactors can be broadly classified as stainless steel reactors (SS) and other is Glass lined reactors.